 There are many ways to use clay externally.
 The number of conditions clay has reported to have helped with is extensive.
 Even so, all the different mechanisms through which it’s therapeutic qualities work are not completely understood.
 Clay consumers are often discovering new uses for calcium bentonite clay.
 The book The Clay Cure by Ran Knishinsky is an excellent resource for anyone committed to using clay as part of a healthy lifestyle.
 Nearly half of the book’s pages contain conditions and protocols for using calcium bentonite green clay.
 All orders come with printed instructions on mixing and storing clay.
-A downloadable brochure with instructions is available on the More Clay Info page under Learn or by following the hyperlink shown.
+A downloadable brochure with instructions is available on the Clay Mineral Analysis page under Learn.

 Bathing in clay allows the body to be almost entirely submersed in a mild concentration of top quality ionic earth… the adsorptive properties of which have a multitude of beneficial effects.
 The skin is the largest organ of the human body.
 This organ is a permeable membrane, constantly taking in new substances and expelling wastes.
 The drawing power of Earth’s Living’s calcium bentonite green clay naturally pulls heavy metals and other positively charged toxins out through the pores of the skin in a safe and gentle manner.
 The high mineral content and vitalizing properties of the clay also make it an amazing cosmetic tool, which leave the skin looking and feeling amazing after a bath.
 Often, the skin will be red after a bath, which is to be expected.
 This indicates that the clay has aided the body in increasing circulation at the surface of the skin, hence the redness.
 It’s recommended to follow the bath with a good quality moisturizer, such as raw, organic, cold-pressed coconut oil.